Research Funding Support

 Letters of Collaboration

 Internet2 provides assistance for proposals being submitted by members to funding agencies.
 In addition to providing technical consultation regarding network architecture and access to resources, we also offer confidential proposal advice and review, as well as formal Letters of Collaboration for solicitations that require or allow these.
-Because funding agencies are increasingly limiting such letters to those committing to direct collaboration or provision or resources (most agencies no longer accept Letters of Support), any requests for Letters of Collaboration must refer only to projects in which Internet2 will be a direct collaborator or a provider of dedicated resources.
+Because funding agencies are increasingly limiting such letters to those committing to direct collaboration or provision or resources (most agencies no longer accept Letters of Support), any requests for Letters of Collaboration must refer only to projects in which Internet2 will be a direct collaborator or a provider of dedicated resources, which can include network access.
+For National Science Foundation (NSF) proposals, Internet2 uses a modified version of NSF’s suggested Letter of Collaboration template, which specifies our collaborative role.

 Please provide the following information when making a request: